 Latex, also known as rubber or natural latex, comes from the milky sap of the rubber tree that grows in Southeast Asia and Africa.
 A latex allergy is an allergic reaction to the substances in natural latex.
 Rubber gloves are the main cause of allergic reactions, although latex is also found in condoms and other products as well as medical devices.
 The underlying cause of an allergy to latex is not known, but it is believed that repeated exposure to latex can trigger the symptoms.

 01 of 03

 Vileda's Dermo Plus Latex Free gloves combine all of the special features of latex household gloves in a latex-free form.
-Latex-sensitive people won't have to give up comfort, durability or function with these gloves.
+Latex-sensitive people will not have to give up comfort, durability, or function with these gloves.
 The latex-free gloves are lined with cotton to make taking them on and off smooth and easy.
 The gloves feature slip resistance on the fingertips which is especially helpful when washing dishes.
 The gloves come in small, medium, and large sizes.

 02 of 03